Rukeanu/SQL-7/README.md

 ![D07_01](misc/images/D07_01.png)

-Please take a look at Curve of Usefulness for detailed data in time.
-Other words, detailed data (means user transactions, facts about products and providers, etc.) are not useful for us from a historical perspective, because we just need to know  some aggregation to describe what was going on a year ago.
+For detailed data over time, see the Curve of Usefulness.
+In other words, detailed data (i.e. user transactions, facts about products and providers, etc.) is not useful to us from a historical perspective, because we only need to know some aggregation to describe what was going on a year ago.

-Why does it happen?
-The reason is in our analytical mind.
-Actually we want to concentrate on our business strategy from a historical perspective to set new business goals and we don’t need details.
+Why is this happening?
+The reason lies in our analytical mind.
+Actually, we want to focus on our business strategy from a historical perspective to set new business goals, and we don't need the details.

-From a database point of view, “Analytical mind” corresponds to OLAP  traffic (information layer), “details” corresponds to OLTP traffic (raw data layer).
-Today there is a more flexible pattern to store detailed data and aggregated information in the ecosystem.
+From a database point of view, "Analytical mind" corresponds to OLAP traffic (information layer), "details" corresponds to OLTP traffic (raw data layer).
+Today, there is a more flexible pattern for storing detailed data and aggregated information in the ecosystem.
 I am talking about `LakeHouse = DataLake + DataWareHouse`.

-If we are talking about historical data then we should mention the “Data lifecycle management” pattern.
-Simple words, what should we do with old data?
-TTL (time-to-live), SLA for data, Retention Data Policy, etc. are terms that are in use in Data Governance strategy.
+If we are talking about historical data, then we should mention the "Data Lifecycle Management" pattern.
+In simple words, what should we do with old data?
+TTL (time-to-live), SLA for data, Retention Data Policy, etc. are terms used in Data Governance strategy.

 ![D07_02](misc/images/D07_02.png)